 Paying attention to what's happening is systems analysis work: Virtually every business needs it, but few are willing to pay for it.

 Once the analytical work is done, I prepare some instructions and/or tools that I wish someone had prepared before I took the job.
 I might prepare a chart, write directions, create a form, develop a spreadsheet — whatever I think the next person in the job would find handy to have their first week.

 Businesses often already have materials that someone with technical expertise prepared.
 In settings such as healthcare, engineering, and

 My readers have to use my material as well as read it, so I format it for the users' convenience.
 Often that information design aspect means doing simple things like putting items in lists or using call-out boxes to explain terms that have a special meaning in the particular context.

-Other times, I need to design or redesign a publication so it is not only easier to use but looks easier to use.
+Other times, I need to design or redesign material provided by subject matter experts so it is easier to use and looks easier to use.
 When a subject is hard, you don't want to make it any harder by a confusing layout or lengthy paragraphs of type.

 I don't always work with material provided by subject matter experts.

 I hold seven registered copyrights to digital products on about teaching nonfiction writing to teens and adults.
 I write for print and the web about education, small business, marketing, entrepreneurship, rural life, and bestselling vintage novels.